juan-vg/perdigueros-tweetmanager/backend/README.md

 ### Install the dependencies and run the backend application

-Just run the following command from the backend direcory:
+Just run the following command from the backend directory:

     npm start